Jemeni11/CrossRename/README.md

   -r, --recursive             Rename all files in the directory path given and its subdirectories.
 When used with -D, also renames subdirectories.
   -d, --dry-run               Perform a dry run, logging changes without renaming.
   -D, --rename-directories    Also rename directories to be cross-platform compatible.
 Use with caution!
+  -a, --use-alternatives      Replace forbidden characters with Unicode lookalikes instead of removing them.
+May cause display issues on some systems.
   --force                     Skip safety prompts (useful for automated scripts) --credits                   Show credits and support information
 ```